AutoSponge/promises/README.md

 I tested this in Chrome on a Mac.
 Your mileage may vary.

 ###Getting Started:
+- Download it or just <a href="https://rawgithub.com/AutoSponge/promises/master/repl.html" target="_blank">fire it up</a>.
 - Open the debugging console.
 Otherwise, nothing interesting happens.
 - This repl was built with <a href="https://github.com/google/traceur-compiler">traceur-compiler</a>, and <a href="http://codemirror.net/2/">CodeMirror2</a> so you can use ES6 features now!